 So what should I do if I don’t have the equipment?
 Well, if you want to get into shooting time-lapse regularly, it might be advantageous to purchase the right equipment and start shooting yourself – especially if you are not on a tight timeline or need to shoot an event or phenomena which will only occur once or within a limited timeframe.
 That said, if you don’t have at least most of the gear and are willing to expand, hire someone.
 Also, even if you have the equipment, but you don’t seek to make time-lapse into a hobby or profession, hire it out.

 Do you have the expertise?

-Do you have the editing talents and software?
+Do you have video editing skills and software?

 When shooting time-lapse, there are a lot of things that can result in an undesirable final product.
 This may not happen, but you need to know how to fix it if it does.